mogeko/latest-version/README.md

 A GitHub Action that checks and outputs the latest version of the specified repo.

 We require a GitHub repo name in the format `{owner}/{repo}`.
-Whenever this script runs, the version information of the target repo (`master`/`main` branch and `tag`s) will be checked and a **version information report** will be generated.
+Whenever this script runs, the version information of the target repo (`master`/`main` branch and [Git Tags](https://git-scm.com/book/en/v2/Git-Basics-Tagging)) will be checked and a **version information report** will be generated.
 At the same time, we will compare it with the existing reports in the [workflows cache](https://docs.github.com/en/actions/using-workflows/caching-dependencies-to-speed-up-workflows) to determine whether the target repo is updated.

 By the way, we will output an output that can be understood by [the `tags` input option](https://github.com/marketplace/actions/docker-metadata-action#tags-input) of the GitHub Action [`docker/metadata-action`](https://github.com/marketplace/actions/docker-metadata-action).
 It can help you manage your Docker Image tags if you need.